ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 -------------------
 The following error messages may occur and this section can help you understand what exactly is going on.

-- **APIC Error 122: unknown managed object class 'polUni'**

-  In case you receive this error while you are certain your :ref:`aci_rest <aci_rest>` payload and object classes are seemingly correct, the issue might be that your payload is not in fact correct JSON (e.g. the sent payload is using single quotes, rather than double quotes), and as a result the APIC is not correctly parsing your object classes from the payload.
+    APIC Error 122: unknown managed object class 'polUni' In case you receive this error while you are certain your :ref:`aci_rest <aci_rest>` payload and object classes are seemingly correct, the issue might be that your payload is not in fact correct JSON (e.g. the sent payload is using single quotes, rather than double quotes), and as a result the APIC is not correctly parsing your object classes from the payload.
 One way to avoid this is by using a YAML or an XML formatted payload.

-- **APIC Error 400: invalid data at line '1'.
-Attributes are missing, tag 'attributes' must be specified first, before any other tag**
+    APIC Error 400: invalid data at line '1'.
+Attributes are missing, tag 'attributes' must be specified first, before any other tag
         Although the JSON specification allows unordered elements, the APIC REST API requires that the JSON ``attributes`` element precede the ``children`` array or other elements.
 So you need to ensure that your payload conforms to this requirement.
 Sorting your dictionary keys will do the trick just fine.
 If you don't have any attributes, it may be necessary to add: ``attributes: {}`` as the APIC does expect the entry to proceed any ``children``.

-- **APIC Error 801: property descr of uni/tn-TENANT/ap-AP failed validation for value 'A "legacy" network'**

-  Some values in the APIC have strict format-rules to comply to, and the internal APIC validation check for the provided value failed.
+    APIC Error 801: property descr of uni/tn-TENANT/ap-AP failed validation for value 'A "legacy" network' Some values in the APIC have strict format-rules to comply to, and the internal APIC validation check for the provided value failed.
 In the above case, the ``description`` parameter (internally known as ``descr``) only accepts values conforming to `Regex: [a-zA-Z0-9\\!#$%()*,-./:;@ _{|}~?&+]+ <https://pubhub-prod.s3.amazonaws.com/media/apic-mim-ref/docs/MO-fvAp.html#descr>`_, in general it must not include quotes or square brackets.

-.. _aci_guide_issues:
+.. _aci_guide_known_issues:

 Known issues
 ------------